simevo/flash/docs/USING.md

 12. **Mastodon Bot** – Flash can automatically post new articles from a user's newsfeed to a specified Mastodon account.
 To enable this feature for a user:

     * Navigate to the user's Profile in the Django admin interface.
     * Check the `Is bot user` flag.
+    * Enter the name of the user articles list that should get published.
+If you want to publish the "For you" automatic newsfeed, set it to `newsfeed`.
     * Fill in the Mastodon API credentials (in Mastodon, go to your Account Preferences -> Development -> New Application, create a new application, fill in Name and Website, with `read`, `profile` and `write:statuses` scopes):
       * `Mastodon client id`
       * `Mastodon client secret`
       * `Mastodon access token`
       * `Mastodon API base url` (e.g., `https://mastodon.social` or your instance's URL)

     Bot Functionality:

     * The bot runs automatically every hour via a Celery Beat schedule.
-    * It scans the personalized newsfeed of the configured bot user for new (unread) articles.
+    * It scans the selected article list of the configured bot user for new (unread) articles.
     * New articles found are posted to the Mastodon account associated with the provided credentials.
     * After successfully posting an article, it is marked as 'read' for the bot user to prevent reposting.
     * To avoid spamming, the bot will post a maximum of 5 articles per hour.